MEDIGO/laika/README.md

 docker run medigo/laika:latest laika run --mysql-host='<MYSQL_HOST>' --mysql-username='<MYSQL_USERNAME>' --mysql-password='<MYSQL_PASSWORD>'
 ```

-Otherwise, follow the steps below.
+Otherwise, follow the steps below:

-Clone the Laika project, open Docker Quickstart Terminal and go to the project directory.
+- Clone the Laika project, open Docker Quickstart Terminal and go to the project directory.

-Create a .env file with a username and password
+- Create a .env file to set up a root user

 ```
 LAIKA_ROOT_USERNAME=myusername
 LAIKA_ROOT_PASSWORD=mypassword
 ```

-Build the application by running `make build` inside its directory.
+- Build the application by running `make build` inside its directory.

-Finally, you can run the application using the `make up` command.
+- Finally, you can run the application using the `make up` command.

 After Laika is running, open a browser and enter the IP of your docker machine (get it by running `docker-machine ip`).